 About the Research of Edward A. Lee

 My research centers on the role of models, particularly deterministic models, in the engineering of cyber-physical systems.
-I consider my most significant research contributions to be (roughly in reverse chronological order):
+I consider the most significant research contributions of my group to be (roughly in reverse chronological order by start date):

 - A demonstration that determinism is incomplete.